 - bursting from both swelling caused by ice expansion inside the cell or shrinking caused by water exiting the cell.

 - loss of blood supply.
 Cells die when their blood supply is choked off by ice forming within small tumor blood vessels, causing clotting.
-Since the average blood-clotting time is approximately 10 minutes, the extreme cold is maintained for at least 10-15 minutes, if not longer, to assure that lethal-ice temperatures have been reached.
+Since the average blood-clotting time is approximately 10 minutes, the extreme cold is maintained for at least 10-15 minutes, if not longer.
+This helps assure that lethal-ice temperatures have been reached.
 Direct observation of the ablation temperature is possible with some apparatuses.

-Because cryotherapy consists of a series of steps that lead to cell death, tumors are repeatedly frozen and thawed; typically, two or more freeze-thaw cycles are used.
+Because cryotherapy consists of a series of steps that lead to cell death, tumors are repeatedly frozen and thawed; typically, the doctor will use two or more freeze-thaw cycles.

-Once the cells are destroyed, the white blood cells of the immune system work to clear out the dead tissue.
+Once the cells die, the white blood cells of the immune system work to clear out the dead tissue.

 How is the procedure performed?